Prosecutors wrapping up Michael Jackson death case

 But under cross examination, Kamangar, who was among a number of witnesses to slam Murray's treatment of Jackson, said a reliance on the painkiller Demerol could have led to insomnia, which Murray was trying to treat.

-Superior Court Judge Michael Pastor has denied a defense request to call Klein as a witness, ruling his testimony would be insufficiently relevant.
+Superior Court Judge Michael Pastor has denied a defence request to call Klein as a witness, ruling his testimony would be insufficiently relevant.
 Klein could not be reached for comment on Thursday.

 Prosecutors said on Thursday that Dr. Steven Shafer, an expert on propofol, would be their last of more than 30 witnesses.
 He testified briefly on Thursday and his testimony is to resume Monday.

-Murray's attorneys told the judge they plan to call 22 witnesses, including two experts, and the defense could rest their case by the end of next week.
+Murray's attorneys told the judge they plan to call 22 witnesses, including two experts, and the defence could rest their case by the end of next week.

 (Editing by Bob Tourtellotte and Paul Simao)